XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation

 \subsubsection{Layer Selection for Contrast}

 In XSimGCL, two layers are chosen to be contrasted.
 We report the results of different choices in Fig. \ref{fig:layer-contrast} where a 3-layer setting is used.
 Since these matrix-like heat maps are symmetric, we only display the lower triangular parts.
 The figures in the diagonal cells represent the results of contrasting the same layer.
-As can be seen, although the best choice varies from dataset to dataset, it always appears as the contrast between the final layer and one of the previous layers.
+The optimal layer contrast varies across datasets, but consistently appears to be between the final layer and one of the preceding layers.
 We analyzed the similarities between representations of different layers and tried to find if $l^{*}$ is related to the similarity but no evidence was found.
 Fortunately, XSimGCL usually achieves the best performance with a 3-layer setting, which means three attempts are enough.
 The amount of manual work for tuning $l^{*}$ is therefore greatly reduced.
 A compromised way without tuning $l^{*}$ is to randomly choose a layer in every mini-batch and contrast its embeddings with the final embeddings.
 We report the results of this random selection in the upper right of the heatmap.
 They are acceptable but much lower than the best performance.